 Creativity For Change

-Ric Flo (A Boy Called Ric) uses the art of rap, creativity and his experience in foster care to elevate the youth for positive change.
-At Being the Story Ric will explore how rap and performance can be used to tell stories of the care system and to create positive change for those who have and are experiencing it.
+At Being the Story Ric demonstrated how rap and performance can be used to tell stories of the care system and to create positive change for those who have and are experiencing it.